BY SOFO ARCHON

 In other words, romantic love is addictive.
 In fact, research has shown that falling in love can have a similar impact on the brain as cocaine.
 To study the brain function of people engaged in romantic love relationships, biological anthropologist Helen Fisher put a group of participants through MRI brain scans.
 Interestingly, what she found was that they behaved just like addicts: They had obsessive thoughts, participated in risk-taking activities and found it hard to deal with withdrawals.

-The brain of people in love secretes an ample amount of hormones like dopamine, norepinephrine and serotonin — hormones that boost their pleasure and confidence levels.
+The brain of people who’ve just fallen in love secretes an ample amount of hormones like dopamine, norepinephrine and serotonin — hormones that boost their pleasure and confidence levels.
 Feeling the exhilarating psychological effects of this hormonal boost, everything seems perfect to the romantic love addict.
 The promises of fairy tales have come true.
 At last, life is as it’s supposed to be.
 Yet, once the initial high fades, everything changes.
 Life becomes mundane, ordinary, boring once again.

 This return to “normal” reality is usually enough to bring a relationship to an end.
 Once that happens, the romantic love addict will soon come face-to-face with that sense of inner emptiness which has forever been torturing his/her psyche.
 Then, to deal with his/her withdrawal symptoms, the romantic love addict will go off in search of a new hit, and the story will repeat itself one more time.

-Romantic Love: A Dangerous Self-Delusion
+A Dangerous Self-Delusion

 As you can understand, romantic love is temporary — it comes quickly and goes away just as fast.
 No matter how strong the feelings of lust and passion in new relationships might be, they are soon bound to disappear into thin air, as the power of romantic love loses grip over our emotional world.
 But while we’re possessed by romantic love, it’s so overwhelming that it distorts our perception and often leads us into making choices that we will later regret.